-This course will look at theories for partnering families and communities with schools and how to put them into practice for children from birth to age eight.
+This course will focus on theories for partnering families and communities with schools, and how to put them into practice for children from birth to age eight.
+(3 credits)

 - ENG 101: English Composition 1

 Students who successfully complete this course will be able to:

 - Define three major theories for partnering families and communities with schools.

 - Describe the role of the family in Early Childhood Education.

 - Discuss the stresses that affect families and how Early Childhood Educators can help families cope with the stress.